joedougherty/learn/nltk_pipelines_and_coroutines/README.md

             time.sleep(pause)

-I had the two processes open in separate tabs and I was able to what the filtered lines get picked up by `grep` as they were coming in live.
+I had the two processes open in separate tabs and I was able to watch the filtered lines get picked up by `grep` as they were coming in live.

 I'm _certain_ there's more one can do in order to get the gist of coroutines, but this works for me for now.